cdavidmaxey/cdavidmaxey.github.io/_posts/2017-07-28-Special-Education-Rights-Requesting-eligibility-evaluation.md

                             <li>highly restricted, fixated interests that are abnormal in intensity or focus (e.g., strong attachment to or preoccupation with unusual objects, excessively circumscribed or perseverative interests)</li>
                             <li>hyper- or hypo-reactivity to sensory input or unusual interest in sensory aspects of the environment (e.g., apparent indifference to pain/temperature, adverse response to specific sounds or textures, excessive smelling or touching of objects, visual fascination with lights or movement)</li>
                         </ul>
-                        <li>characteristics were generally evident before age three, but may not have become fully evident until social demands exceeded limited capacities, or may have been masked by learned strategies.</li>
+                        <li>characteristics were generally evident before age three but may not have become fully evident until social demands exceeded limited capacities or may have been masked by learned strategies.</li>
                         <li>characteristics are not better described by another established or suspected eligibility for special education services.
-A child may not be eligible for special education services on the basis of an autism spectrum disorder if the child's primary disability is an Emotional Behavior Disability; however, a child with autism spectrum disorder as a primary disability may also have an emotional behavior disability as a secondary disability.</li>
+A child may not be eligible for special education services based on an autism spectrum disorder if the child's primary disability is an Emotional Behavior Disability; however, a child with autism spectrum disorder as a primary disability may also have an emotional behavior disability as a secondary disability.</li>
                     </ol>
                 </div>
             </td>